LcuasLedesma/LcuasLedesma/README.md

 EN:

-At 24 years old, I consider myself a curious person, always seeking new challenges and opportunities to learn.
-I enjoy working in teams, collaborating with other professionals to create innovative and high-quality solutions.
+I am a passionate developer dedicated to finding optimal and efficient solutions to challenges.
+I enjoy staying informed about the latest technologies and trends in the IT world, always committed to continuous learning.
+I'm not afraid of facing new challenges and excel in teamwork, promoting the exchange of ideas to enhance both my individual performance and that of the group.

 My known tecnologies to this day are: